xpgram/advance-wars/src/00 - Todo List.md

   It might also help to let camera handle the zoom transition.
   Then it would know where it's trying to get to (and I guess at what speed, to preserve script control) and the followAlg could simply re-quantize to whatever the new zoom level *will be* instead of all the intermediary stages.

+  What if I added a new followAlgrithm that zoom could switch to?
+  HoldFocal
+  Whatever the distance... % screen position, of the focal point in view is, it is maintained forever.
+The control script would switch to this whenever it's adjusting.

+  Would this be better than letting camera handle zoom and quantizing to whatever its new rect *would* be, though?

+  I think...
+I like the idea of updating world frame to the new zoom level immediately, and using that to quantize.

+  Getting all of camera's properties to be readable/settable when they're all interwoven is really annoying.

 ShowUnitAttackRange:
 - [x] Allow camera movement
 - [x] Return camera to previous position on close